Rob Sobhani: U.S. Senate campaigns

 Sobhani pledged to only run for two terms, not to run for a second term if he didn't accomplish his five goals, and reach out to both parties if they are willing.

+Sparo Corporation

+In 2014, Sobhani founded Sparo Corporation, an e-commerce company focused on social responsibility.

 Personal life

 In a radio interview, Sobhani has stated that he has previously fund-raised for the Urban Alliance Foundation.
 The non-profit will receive according to his plan a $150 million investment from global non-profit organizations to fund scholarships/internships for low-income students in Maryland.

-Contributions
+Writing and media appearances

-Sobhani has contributed as a pundit to the following:
+Sobhani has contributed as a pundit to the following news organizations: